 - Damaged roadways (potholes, eroded pavement)

-Some common factors that result in rollover accident injuries include:
+Some common vehicle design and engineering factors that result in rollover accident injuries include:

 - Roof crush